 - Portuguese and Brazilian Studies

 Graduates with a degree in Comparative Literature have pursued careers as writers and editors, artists, physicians, curators, marketing executives and consultants, journalists, directors of film and television, university faculty, and legislators.
-Hear what recent alumni have to say about their concentration and their career trajectories on the Comparative Literature department's new Career Forum.
+Hear what recent alumni have to say about their concentration and their career trajectories on the Comparative Literature department's Career Forum.

 Dept. Undergraduate Group